Wednesday December 22, 2021

-There are many reasons to give growing your own cannabis a try.
-Regardless of whether you’d like to grow the herb for either medicinal or recreational purposes, tending to your own cannabis plants can be done for many purposes and may even be more affordable in the long run than purchasing marijuana at your local dispensary.
+There are a lot of reasons to give growing your own cannabis a try.
+Regardless of whether you’d like to grow the herb for medicinal or recreational purposes, tending to your own cannabis plants can be rewarding for weed growing newbies and green thumbs alike, and may even be more affordable in the long run than purchasing marijuana at your local dispensary.

 Basic Cannabis Cultivation Timeline:

 - Vegetative stage, when the plant is growing just stems and leaves: three weeks to eight weeks or more

 - Flowering stage, when buds start to appear: five weeks to sixteen weeks or longer